VMware sponsored this post.

 If your registry supports policy-driven automated image replication, multiple registries can support automated continuous container development workflows, load balancing, high availability and global scale multi-cloud operation — all with minimal operational overhead and delays.
 You don’t want to run this with manual operations and inter-departmental “tickets.

 Many popular container registries are open source, but some have wider adoption and broader community backing than others.
-Since you have options, it can pay in the long run to look for a solution with a vibrant community (with a large number of actively contributing developers and organizations), under the governance of an effective organization such as the Cloud Native Computing Foundation (CNCF).
+Since you have options, it can pay in the long run to look for a solution with a vibrant community (with a large number of actively contributing developers and organizations), under the governance of an effective organization such as the CNCF.
 This can increase the odds that bugs will be identified and fixed quickly and new features and functionality will be added in the future.

 Software application development is a never-ending process, but container image registries keep things as clear-cut and straightforward as possible.
 They keep everyone singing from the same songbook, and prevent “bad apples” from tainting the health of your organization.
 Don’t just settle for a simple container image registry that offers basic functionality and an API.